wolfmanjm/kivy-smoothie-host/README.md

 Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI multitouch screen.
 (No XWindows, but multitouch is required if there is no keyboard or mouse).
 Also runs on pretty much any Linux XWindows desktop (and maybe Mac).

-Runs very nicely on a RPI-4b with 4GB memory under XWindows with an external HDMI monitor running Buster, running the app full screen if using a touch panel.
+Runs very nicely on a RPI-4b with 4GB memory under XWindows with an external HDMI monitor running Buster, running the app full screen if using a touch panel. (see special instructions for installion on rpi4b below)

 It will run on Windows if you install Python 3.5.2 (or newer), and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html